railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 $
 ```

 If you can do that, you are probably good to go.
+If you can't get this to work, ask a TA to help.

 ## Working Effectively and Efficiently